Boundary states of Three Dimensional Topological Order and the Deconfined Quantum Critical Point: Phase transitions between gapped boundaries

 In the previous section we have discussed three different boundary states of the bulk $3D$ toric code topological order.
 More generally, when the bulk is in the ground state, depending on tuning parameters, the boundary system can interpolate between the three phases.
 For example, the following Hamiltonian describes a two dimensional phase diagram with the three boundaries:

 which includes the weighted sum of the fixed point Hamiltonians.
 The ellipsis refers to other local terms that can be viewed as perturbations.

 A schematic phase diagram of this Hamiltonian is shown in Fig. \ref{fig:boundary_phase_diagram}.
-Along the line $\alpha=1/2$, the inversion of symmetry defect by $\prod_{\tetra}U(\tetra)$ (see Eq. (\ref{eq:defect})) becomes an extra ``emergent" $\ZZ_2^d$ symmetry of the boundary Hamiltonian.
-At large $\lambda$ along the line $\alpha = 1/2$, this emergent $\ZZ_2^d$ symmetry is spontaneously broken, and the system is in either the deconfined or the twisted boundary.
+Along the line $\alpha=1/2$, the inversion of symmetry defect by $\prod_{\tetra}U(\tetra)$ (see Eq. (\ref{eq:defect})) becomes an extra ``emergent" $\ZZ_{2,\text{d}}$ symmetry of the boundary Hamiltonian.
+At large $\lambda$ along the line $\alpha = 1/2$, this emergent $\ZZ_{2,\text{d}}$ symmetry is spontaneously broken, and the system is in either the deconfined or the twisted boundary.

 The details near the center of the phase diagram may depend on the microscopic details of the Hamiltonian.\cite{MorampudivonKeyserlingkPollmann14,DupontGazitScaffidi21,DupontGazitScaffidi21b,pivotDQCP} With proper perturbations to $H^{\text{bdry}}$, a multi-critical point where three phases meet together may be realized at the boundary of our system.
-A similar phase diagram was studied numerically in Ref.~\onlinecite{pivotDQCP} for a $2D$ system with $\ZZ_2^3$ symmetry and a similar $\ZZ_2^d$ symmetry.
+A similar phase diagram was studied numerically in Ref.~\cite{pivotDQCP} for a $2D$ system with $\ZZ_2^3$ symmetry and a similar $\ZZ_{2,\text{d}}$ symmetry.
+Note that the only difference from Eq.~\eqref{eq:dynamical_boundary} is that the $\lambda$ perturbation was a next-nearest neighbor Ising interaction, which was chosen so that it respects the full $\ZZ_2^3$ symmetry.
 There, it was found that the three phases indeed meet at a multicritical point, which was argued to be in the same universality class as the DQCP.
-By restricting the $\ZZ_2^3$ symmetry to the diagonal $\ZZ_2$ symmetry, this reproduces the (fine-tuned) phase diagram of Eq.~\eqref{eq:dynamical_boundary} without additional terms.
+We expect that by explicitly breaking the $\ZZ_2^3$ symmetry down to the diagonal $\ZZ_2$ symmetry by a infinitesimal amount of the Hamiltonian $H^e$, the characteristics of the phase diagram remain the same and qualitatively reproduces the phase diagram Eq.~\eqref{eq:dynamical_boundary} without additional terms.